 - Note your starting dose and medication in the treatment details

-- Capture a baseline photo (crown and front) before or on day 1
+- Capture baseline photos before or on day 1

-Start tracking your hair loss treatment.
-Download Track Hair and set up your finasteride or dutasteride schedule today.
+Start planning your hair loss treatment routine.
+Download Track Hair and set up your medication schedule, baseline photos, notes, and review checkpoints today.